mixxxdj/manual/source/chapters/microphones.rst

 *****************
 There are three ways to use microphones with Mixxx, each with their own pros and cons:
-  * :ref:`Software monitoring<microphones-software-monitoring>`: cheapest and
+  * :ref:`Software monitoring<microphones-software-monitoring>`: Cheapest and
-    simplest to set up, but there is a disorienting delay, referred to as "latency", between sound going into the microphone and hearing it come out speakers or headphones
+    simplest to set up, but there is a disorienting delay, referred to as "latency", between sound going into the microphone and hearing it come out speakers or headphones.
   * :ref:`Direct monitoring<microphones-direct-monitoring>`: Recommended for
     most users.
-This avoids the latency of software monitoring but require a soundcard that supports this feature and can be complicated to set up.
+This is the easiest and cheapest to set up with good sound quality and without the latency issue of software monitoring.
-  * :ref:`Hardware mixers<microphones-hardware-mixers>`: most expensive
+  * :ref:`Hardware mixers<microphones-hardware-mixers>`: Most expensive option
-    option to set up with high sound quality
+    to set up with high sound quality.
+This does not have the latency issue of software monitoring.

-.. warning:: USB microphones are not recommended because they can only be
+.. warning:: USB microphones are not recommended.
+These devices have their own
+             soundcard built in and can only be used with software monitoring.
-             used with software monitoring with Mixxx. not be used with direct monitoring with Mixxx.
-Some USB microphones have headphone jacks for direct monitoring, but the music output from Mixxx cannot be heard together with the microphone input from the headphone jack.
-Also, these microphones have their own soundcard built in, which often creates complications when configuring it at the same time as a different soundcard for output.
+             Some USB microphones have headphone jacks for direct monitoring, but the music from Mixxx cannot be heard in this headphone jack.
+             Also, they can be difficult to configure at the same time as a different soundcard for music output.

 .. _microphones-software-monitoring: